Modernly designed loft bathroom in East Leake

 All the builders working for the business are all time-served knowledgeable masters that perform the work to a very high degree of finish – every homeowner is left totally pleased.

 We can undertake nearly any home improvement scheme.
 Our core speciality is joinery.
 This enables us to be experts in the field of loft conversions.
-However, we are equally skilled at kitchen restoration, house extensions, conservatories, roof work and staircase construction.
+However, we are equally skilled at kitchen renovation, house extensions, conservatories, roof work and staircase construction.

 We have no sales premises, no non-productive personnel- so overheads are very low, which means that all you pay out for is the job carried out on your home and absolutely nothing else.